-Your savings might be great right now, while your still working, but average life expectancy in Ireland is now 81, and a lot can happen between now and then.
-Sometimes it’ll be roof repair, but other times it’ll be cruises.
-You never know.
+Your savings might be great right now, while you’re still working, but the average life expectancy in Ireland is now 81.

+A lot can happen between now and then.
+Sometimes it’ll be a roof repair, but other times it’ll be cruises.

 The probate process in Ireland can currently take up to 48 weeks, or even 500 days.
-So it can take one to two years before family members can recoup funeral expenses if your estate is asset-heavy and cash-poor.
+So it can take one to two years before family members can recoup funeral expenses insurance if your estate is asset-heavy and cash-poor.

 Seriously?
 Probate takes how long?
 Also, what’s probate?

 Probate is the judicial process of validating a deceased person’s will.
-It’s the first step in administering the person’s estate, and resolving all claims to it.
+It’s the first step in administering the person’s estate and resolving all claims to it.

 It’s a ridiculously lengthy process, and it can be even more complicated in the case of those who don’t have wills.

-In these cases, the estate is distributed in line with the Succession Act, 1965.
-This act provides for very specific divisions of the estate, so if you would have preferred your partner to to get sole ownership of your house, for example, your partner would receive half of your share, with the remaining quarter to be divided between your children.
+In these cases, the estate is distributed in line with the Succession Act, of 1965.
+This act provides for very specific divisions of the estate, so if you would have preferred your partner to get sole ownership of your house, for example, your partner would receive half of your share, with the remaining quarter to be divided between your children.

 Depending on the value, they would then be liable for inheritance tax on this, when this could run contrary to your intentions.

 The best way is to have a specifically named beneficiary on the policy.
-Otherwise it goes to your estate.
+Otherwise, it goes to your estate.

-In this way, if the policy is for Funeral Insurance, the beneficiary can apply to the insurance company directly for the payout, without waiting for probate to be concluded.
+In this way, if the policy is for Funeral cost Insurance, the beneficiary can apply to the insurance company directly for the payout, without waiting for probate to be concluded.